cobaltpngsituation/cobaltpngsituation/README.md

 i can be blunt and am not afraid to say if something's bothering me

+i can't read tone well and would appreciate tone tags being used. i also use tone tags when i feel they're necessary

 if i'm bothering you, pls tell me

 i'm easier to speak to in whispers as i'm off-tab usually